Ayisha Siddiqa

-Ayisha Siddiqa (born 8 February 1999) is a Pakistani American climate justice advocate.
-She is the co-founder of Fossil Free University and Polluters Out.
+Ayisha Siddiqa (born 8 February 1999) is an American climate justice advocate.
+She is a co-founder of Fossil Free University and Polluters Out.

-Background and education
+Early life and education

 Siddiqa was born on 8 February 1999.
-She was born in Jhang, which is located near the Chenab River and lived on her grandparents' farm around there as a young child.
-Her grandfather died as a result of blood cancer in 2012, and her grandmother passed away in 2014.
-She attributes her grandparents' deaths to the polluted river water that they consumed.
+She was born in Jhang, Pakistan, which is located near the Chenab River, and lived on her grandparents' farm around there as a young child.

 Siddiqa moved to Coney Island, Brooklyn when she was a child.
 She graduated from Hunter College and received a Bachelor of arts in Political Sciences and English in 2021.
 While at Hunter College, she was part of the Thomas Hunter Honors program.

 Career

 Siddiqa worked at the New York State Assembly as part of the Edward T. Rogowsky Internship program in 2019.
-From 2021-2022, she was a fellow at the Coro New York Leadership Center.
+From 2021 to 2022, she was a fellow at the Coro New York Leadership Center.
 She has also been a law fellow at Munger, Tolles & Olson.
 She continues her work as a climate justice advocate while also serving as a fellow at the Climate Litigation Accelerator (CLX), which is part of Earth Rights Advocacy at NYU Law.